Thousands evacuated in Southern California as wildfires spread

 By Wednesday morning another fire erupted farther south in Los Angeles, threatening The Getty Center, a campus of the J. Paul Getty Museum, and causing the location and surrounding roads to close, according to NBC Los Angeles.
 The cause of that fire is unknown at this time.

+Several homes in nearby Bel Air were burning and multi-million dollar mansions were evacuated, the Los Angeles Times reported.
+The fire grew to 50 acres by 6:20 a.m.
+PST, causing a complete shutdown of the 405 Freeway, the paper reported.

+Water-dropping helicopters were being used to assist the approximately 125 firefighters on scene.

-Strong Santa Ana winds, which carry hot, extremely dry air from inland, fanned the flames overnight in Ventura County, gusting from 35 mph to 55 mph.
+In Ventura County, north of Los Angeles, strong Santa Ana winds, which carry hot, extremely dry air from inland, fanned the flames overnight, gusting from 35 mph to 55 mph.
 However, officials said the winds were expected to decrease in intensity early Wednesday.

 "However, again by late tomorrow night into Thursday, those Santa Ana winds are expected to increase again in strength," Todd Durham, the incident commander for CalFire Incident Management Team Four, said Tuesday night.